-Our water is monitored for many different kinds of substances on a very strict sampling schedule.
-The information in the data tables show only those substances that were detected between January 1 and December 31, 2017.
-Remember that detecting a substance does not necessarily mean the water is unsafe to drink; our goal is to keep all detects below their respective maximum allowed levels.
-The State recommends monitoring for certain substances less than once per year because the concentrations of these substances do not change frequently.
+ur water is monitored for many different kinds of substances on a very strict sampling schedule, and the water we deliver must meet specific health standards.
+Here, we only show those substances that were detected in our water.
+Remember that detecting a substance does not mean the water is unsafe to drink; our goal is to keep all detects below their respective maximum allowed levels.
+Our testing schedule is created and monitored by the Massachusetts Department of Environmental Protection (DEP), the regulatory agency we report to.
+All our samples are tested by a state-approved laboratory.
+All testing results are then electronically reported to both the Water Division and the DEP.

+The state recommends monitoring for certain substances less than once per year because the concentrations of these substances do not change frequently.
 In these cases, the most recent sample data are included, along with the year in which the sample was taken.